flybywiresim/docs/docs/aircraft/common/flypados3/settings.md

 Settings for realism aspects of the A32NX aircraft.

 !!! warning "Outdated Image"
-    Please note that the setting "Sync EFIS controls between Captin and FO (Unrealistic)" now reads:
+    Please note that the setting "Sync EFIS controls between Captain and FO (Unrealistic)" now reads:

     Sync EFIS and **Audio Controls** Between Captain and FO